KristylPeyt/photoAlbum_Enad/README.md

 ## Categories & Highlights

-**Page 1: Nature and Landscapes**
+**</b>Page 1: Nature and Landscapes</b>**
-Explore the breathtaking natural beauty of the Philippines—from misty mountain terraces and majestic volcanoes to pristine beaches, lush forests, and vibrant coral reefs.
-Each photo captures the wonder, serenity, and raw splendor of the country’s most iconic landscapes.
+<i>Explore the breathtaking natural beauty of the Philippines—from misty mountain terraces and majestic volcanoes to pristine beaches, lush forests, and vibrant coral reefs.
+Each photo captures the wonder, serenity, and raw splendor of the country’s most iconic landscapes.</i>

 <details>
 <summary>🌿 Nature (20 Images)</summary>